testingisdocumenting/blog/blog-content/articles/ultimate-end-to-end-test.md

 # WebTau

 > WebTau stands for Web Tests Automation.
-An open source tool, and a framework designed to
+An open source tool, API, and a framework designed to
-> simplify end-to-end testing on multiple levels
+> simplify end-to-end testing on multiple levels.

 :include-meta: {presentationBulletListType: "RevealBoxes"}